4 Google Updates To Bear In Mind in 2022

 Let’s face it, we all want to be at the top of SERP(Search Engine Results Page), enjoying free traffic if you have optimized your website through SEO, or paying for ad placement through Google Ads, Microsoft Ads etc.

-In 2015 there were 2 high impact changes which shook the SEO world; Mobilegeddon and RankBrain.
+In 2015 there were 2 high-impact changes that shook the SEO world; Mobilegeddon and RankBrain.

 These updates that have occurred previously, have formed the architecture of how Google ranks websites and makes future updates.